The Connection Between Grinding Your Teeth and Sleep Apnea

 Does CPAP therapy stop teeth grinding?

-While CPAP therapy is primarily used to treat sleep apnea, it may also help with teeth grinding.
+While continuous positive airway pressure or CPAP therapy is primarily used to treat sleep apnea, it may also help with teeth grinding.
 Teeth grinding can be caused by an obstructed airway or other breathing issues related to sleep apnea.
 Therefore, treating sleep apnea’s symptoms with a CPAP machine can help stop the grinding.

 However, it’s important to note that not all cases of teeth grinding are caused by obstructive sleep apnea.
 So if the source of your teeth grinding is another issue, CPAP therapy will be ineffective.